 The Northside Job Creation Team set a goal of attracting 1,000 jobs to North Minneapolis by 2019.
 The team uses research to identify businesses that match the employee profile of North Minneapolis and develops partnerships to encourage businesses to relocate or expand here.

-UROC's ongoing Sex Trafficking and Community Well-Being Initiative examines sex trading, prostitution, and sex trafficking with a focus on the problem at large and how North Minneapolis and other urban communities can take steps to eliminate it.
+UROC's ongoing Sex Trading, Trafficking and Community Well-Being Initiative examines sex trading, prostitution, and sex trafficking with a focus on the problem at large and how North Minneapolis and other urban communities can take steps to reduce exploitation and harm.

 Minneapolis’ Northside community is disproportionally impacted by historical and structural trauma that manifests in high crime rates, alcoholism, drug use, out-of-home child placement, and lost human potential.
 Through community meetings, discussions, and work groups, members of the project's six workgroups examined individual and community trauma.